Upgrade your impact on students with learning disabilities

-Whether you are a new graduate or currently working in academic support, this fully online program elevates your ability to work with students with learning disabilities.
-Diversify your professional portfolio and your employment options by examining and applying new knowledge in education strategies and learning techniques.
+Whether you are a new graduate or a professional currently working in academic support, this fully online program elevates your ability to work with students with learning disabilities.
+Diversify your professional portfolio and bolster your employment options by examining and applying new knowledge in education strategies and learning techniques.

 Applicants must be graduates of a diploma, advanced diploma, or degree program from an Ontario College or equivalent.